 Find out more by reading our benefits statement.
 This work will be expanded as the NRL project continues.

 For further information please contact the contact the team

-NHS Digital scooped a top innovation award at the Digital Leaders 100 awards last night.
+NHS Digital scooped a top innovation award at the Digital Leaders 100 awards.

 The National Record Locator Service launches on 27 November and I’d like to tell you a little bit about our collaborative approach to the development and delivery of this project.